-In iOS 9 or later, Apple Pay supports the Value Added Service (VAS) protocol for transmitting merchant rewards cards to compatible NFC terminals.
-The VAS protocol can be implemented on merchant terminals and uses NFC to communicate with supported Apple devices.
-The VAS protocol works over a short distance and is used to provide complementary services, such as transmission of rewards card information, as part of an Apple Pay transaction.
+Wallet supports the value-added service (VAS) protocol for transmitting data from supported passes to compatible NFC terminals.
+The VAS protocol can be implemented on contactless terminals and uses NFC to communicate with supported Apple devices.
+The VAS protocol works over a short distance and can be used to present contactless passes independently or as part of an Apple Pay transaction.

-The NFC terminal initiates receiving the card information by sending a request for a card.
-If the user has a card with the store's identifier, the user is asked to authorize its use.
-If the merchant supports encryption, the card information, a timestamp, and a single-use random ECDH P-256 key is used with the merchant's public key to derive an encryption key for the card data, which is sent to the terminal.
-If the merchant doesn't support encryption, the user is asked to re-present the device to the terminal before the rewards card information is sent.
+When the device is held near the NFC terminal, the terminal initiates receiving the pass information by sending a request for a pass.
+If the user has a pass with the merchant's identifier, the user is asked to authorize its use using Touch ID, Face ID, or passcode.
+The pass information, a timestamp, and a single-use random ECDH P-256 key is used with the merchant's public key to derive an encryption key for the pass data, which is sent to the terminal.